jason50706/CDDTC/README.md

-# CDDTC
-Claim Detection Dataset in Traditional Chinese
+# CDDTC (Claim Detection Dataset in Traditional Chinese)

-The Demo page is avialable at [here](https://huggingface.co/spaces/IISRFactCheck/factcheck)
+- The demo page is avialable at [here](https://huggingface.co/spaces/IISRFactCheck/factcheck)